 YOUNG COACH EDUCATION PROGRAMME

 Despite a great development potential through a reasonable economic growth, some parts of Tanzania still struggle to provide basic facilities to the Tanzanian population.
 The country has placed emphasis on improving access to education and health services and has nearly achieved a universal primary education.
-However, 60% of the students do not make it through secondary school which leads to unemployment.
+However, 60% of the students do not make it through secondary school.
 In particular girls suffer the consequences of the weak education system which carries through into the workforce where they also earn less.
 Women and girls are confronted with diverse disadvantages and violations to their rights.
 The health sector is confronted with HIV/AIDS, Malaria, alcohol abuse and other difficulties resulting from poverty and poor education.

 Furthermore, Tanzania is an extraordinary young country: 45% of Tanzanians are 15 years old and younger.
 This fact bears a great potential to support this young generation in growing their capacities and development opportunities.